jck-bit/Social-Media-App/README.md

 # Social Media App 💬

-Welcome to the social media app! 🎉 This app was created to connect people and share their thoughts, ideas, and experiences. 🤝, to open the production deployment to look at the project,
+Welcome to the social media app! 🎉 created the app with the aim to connect people and share their thoughts, ideas, and experiences. 🤝,

 ## Features 🚀